clue/clue.engineering/README.md

 Additionally, this should be deployed behind a reverse proxy (nginx) that is responsible for HTTPS certificate handling and forcing HTTPS redirects.

+Additionally, Apache has been configured to cache static files for 1 day.

 For testing purposes, you can use the official `php` docker image like this:

 ```bash